AOT-Technologies/forms-flow-ai/USAGE.md

      * You can navigate to the **Metrics** tab to see an overview of the total form submissions and associated application status to indicate which stage of workflow it is now.
      * You can navigate to the **Insights** tab to see a wonderful dashboard created in the formsflow.ai analytics server.
    * Reviewer action is completed.
-> Clerk & Approver are part of the main group Reviewer, so the steps are similar to STEP 3.
+> Clerk & Approver are part of the main group Reviewer, so the steps are similar to Reviewer Steps.
 ## Usage Instructions with examples

 ## Freedom of Information and Protection of Privacy

-> The following instructions are using an example form from the form.io - `Freedom of Information and Protection of Privacy`.
+> The following instructions are using an example from the form.io - `Freedom of Information and Protection of Privacy`.

-* The usage instructions mention the end-to-end flow of a form is explained for Freedom of Information and Protection of Privacy.

 ### Designer  Steps
 * Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for the designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).